AndrewSRea/My_Learning_Port_II/Django/Django_Docs/Starting_with_Django/README.md

 ## Enjoy the free API

-With that, you've got a free, and rich, [Python API]() to access your data.
+With that, you've got a free, and rich, [Python API]() <!-- link to internal folder ("Make queries")?
+Or to DjangoProjects? (https://docs.djangoproject.com/en/4.0/topics/db/queries/) --> to access your data.
 The API is created on the fly, no code generation necessary.

 (The code displayed below is being input into a Terminal using a [Python shell](https://docs.djangoproject.com/en/4.0/ref/django-admin/#shell).
 Terminal commands in a Python shell are preceeded by `>>>`, and the output from each command is listed right below each command.)
 ```